Conflux-Chain/conflux-doc/docs/rigorous-testing.md

 less than 1 minutes.

 3. `fork_same_height_attack.py` tests a similar attack as 2 but the attacker does not hide the blocks.
-The expected generation speed is always afster than 100 blocks in less than 10 seconds.
+The expected generation speed is always faster than 100 blocks in less than 10 seconds.

 4. `fork_chain_hiding.py` tests the scenario where an attacker tries to